brawer/wikidata-qsdump/README.md

 A nice property of the current JSON format is that each item is encoded on a separate line.
 It might be nice to preserve this property.
-This would need slights syntax extension: (a) allow multiple labels, aliases and sitelinks, as in `Q2|Len|"Earth"|Aen|"Planet Earth"|Lfr|"Terre"`;
+This would need (small, backwards-compatible) extensions to the QuickStatement syntax:
+(a) allow multiple labels, aliases and sitelinks, as in `Q2|Len|"Earth"|Aen|"Planet Earth"|Lfr|"Terre"`;
 (b) allow multiple claims (not just multiple qualifiers) on the same entity, perhaps by giving `!P` a similar semantics like `!S` already has.
-This would also make the format a bit more compact and lead to slightly smaller compressed files.
+This would also make the format a bit more compact.

 ## Other issues with Wikidata dumps